 The most iconic hotel in San Diego, the Hotel del Coronado, is beloved by U.S. presidents and Hollywood stars (Some Like it Hot featuring Marilyn Monroe was partially filmed here) and home to San Diego’s most famous hotel haunting and resident ghost.

 On Thanksgiving Day back in 1892, a 24-year-old young woman named Kate Morgan checked in alone, saying that she was waiting for a gentleman to join her.
 Tragically, the mystery man never arrived.
 Five days later, she was found dead of a self-inflicted gunshot wound.
 At first, even her identity was a mystery.
 So, she came to be referred to as the “beautiful stranger.”

-She was later identified as Kate Morgan, a young married woman who worked as a housemaid for a rich family in Los Angeles, but who was estranged from her husband.
-She traveled from Los Angeles by train, it was later revealed and argued on the train with a man who left her en route.
+She was later identified as Kate Morgan, a young married woman who worked as a housemaid for a wealthy family in Los Angeles but who was estranged from her husband.
+She traveled from Los Angeles by train, and it was later revealed and argued on the train with a man who left her en route.
 It is said she arrived very sad and sick-looking.

 A book “Beautiful Stranger: The Ghost of Kate Morgan and the Hotel del Coronado,” has also been published on the subject and is available for purchase in the hotel’s haunted gift shop.
 There is even a night-time ‘Haunted Happenings’ tour of Hotel del Coronado, focused on this Kate Morgan story.

 Paranormal activity aside, this Coronado Island hotel is featured on many of my best San Diego hotel lists, including top beachfront San Diego hotels, because it’s fantastic and very popular with families.
 Don’t worry, I’ve stayed here many times and have never seen her.
 You can request the haunted room, but it isn’t guaranteed.
 If you’re wondering, we’ve been told by staff that it’s room 3327.